TNTKien/suicaodex/README.md

 This project uses [AuthJS](https://authjs.dev/) with Discord Provider for authentication, please follow the instructions on the website to setup environment variables.

+### CORS

+MangaDex API requires CORS, you can use your own proxy server or use built-in proxy of SuicaoDex (that may make the website overload).
+See `/lib/axios.ts` and `/config/site.ts` for more information.

 ### Run the development server

 ```bash